-Travelers flock to this area for its lush green, tropical rainforests with native plants and animals and for its oceans with beautiful turquoise-blue water and white sand beaches.
-It’s the perfect place to enjoy water sports activities, such as jet skiing, parasailing snorkeling, scuba diving, swimming in cenotes (cave-like sinkholes with natural wells fed by underground rivers), swimming with the dolphins and friendly whale sharks, zip-lining, horseback riding, jungle tours, and much more.
+The Riviera Maya is the perfect place to enjoy water sports and activities, such as jet skiing, parasailing, snorkeling, scuba diving, swimming in cenotes (cave-like sinkholes with natural wells fed by underground rivers), swimming with the dolphins and whale sharks, zip-lining, horseback riding, jungle tours and much more.
 Another prime attraction of the Riviera Maya and the Yucatan Peninsula are the many ancient Mayan archaeological ruin sites, such as Chichen Itza, Tulum and Coba, just to name a few.